microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

 The general guidance for large-scale distributed processing systems is that the network between them be as fast and collision-free (in the case of TCP/IP) as possible.
 The networking stacks in both Windows and Linux require no special settings within the operating system, but you should thoroughly understand the driver settings as they apply to each NIC installed in your system, that each setting is best optimized for your networking hardware and topology and that the drivers are at the latest tested versions.

-Although a full discussion of the TCP/IP protocol is beyond the scope of this workshop, it's important that you have a good understanding of how it works, since it permeates every part of the BDC architecture. <a href="https://support.microsoft.com/en-us/help/164015/understanding-tcp-ip-addressing-and-subnetting-basics" target="_blank">You can get a quick overview of TCP/IP here</a>.
+Although a full discussion of the TCP/IP protocol is beyond the scope of this workshop, it's important that you have a good understanding of how it works, since it permeates every part of a Kubernetes architecture. <a href="https://support.microsoft.com/en-us/help/164015/understanding-tcp-ip-addressing-and-subnetting-basics" target="_blank">You can get a quick overview of TCP/IP here</a>.

 The other rule you should keep in mind is that in general you should have only the presentation of the data handled by the workstation or device that accesses the solution.
 Do not move large amounts of data back and forth over the network to have the data processed locally.
 That being said, there are times (such as certain IoT scenarios) where subsets of data should be moved to the client, but you will not face those scenarios in this workshop.